Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       The target client is DASH.js and an end-to-end latency of maximum 3500 ms is targeted.

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server may implement both interfaces simultaneously.
+This exploits the synergies between the two interfaces defined in this document hence the ingest between FFMPEG and the origin server may implement both interfaces simultaneously, or only interface 2.

       To receive the stream as a CMAF ingest for re-packaging at the origin the following steps can be applied.
 	   This is the case where interface 1 and interface 2 are used interchangeably, hence the live encoder can either ingest to an origin that supports interface 2 with CMAF formatting, including the requirements from interface 1.

       1. Ignore the DASH Manifest
       2. Ignore the segment names, only look at the relative path to identify the stream names